ohlidalp/RefCountingObject-AngelScript/README.md

 and which would remain fully functional for C++ even if built without AngelScript.

 ## How to use

+The project was developed against AngelScript 2.35.1; but any reasonably recent version should do.

 To install, just copy the 'RefCountingObject\*' files to your project.